Skip to content

 #What Are the ISO Paper Sizes?

 Outside the U.S. and Canada, most countries use the ISO 216 standard for paper sizes.
-This system is based on a mathematical ratio where each size is exactly half the area of the next larger size.
+The system is built on a mathematical ratio where each size is exactly half the area of the next larger size.

 The most common ISO sizes: